Mission, Goals and Objectives

 Mission

-The mission of the Touro College Pathologists’ Assistant program is to educate and train students to become highly competent allied health professionals who provide professional surgical pathology, autopsy pathology, and forensic pathology services in collaboration with and under the guidance of a board-certified pathologist.
+The mission of the Touro University Pathologists’ Assistant program is to educate and train students to become highly competent allied health professionals who provide professional surgical pathology, autopsy pathology, and forensic pathology services in collaboration with and under the guidance of a board-certified pathologist.

 Upon completion of the program, the graduating students will have necessary knowledge and skills to pass the certification examination by the American Society for Clinical Pathology and to work as qualified pathologists’ assistants in hospitals and pathology laboratories.